Daikon-Sun/academic-kickstart/content/publication/temporal_pattern_attention/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Submitting to *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases*, 2019" publication_short = "Submitting to *ECML/PKDD*, 2019"
+publication = "Submitted to *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases*, 2019" publication_short = "Submitted to *ECML/PKDD*, 2019"

 # Abstract and optional shortened version.
 abstract = """
+Forecasting of multivariate time series data, for instance the prediction of electricity consumption, solar power production, and polyphonic piano pieces, has numerous valuable applications.
+However, complex and non-linear interdependencies between time steps and series complicate this task.
+To obtain accurate prediction, it is crucial to model long-term dependency in time series data, which can be achieved by recurrent neural networks (RNNs) with an attention mechanism.
+The typical attention mechanism reviews the information at each previous time step and selects relevant information to help generate the outputs; however, it fails to capture temporal patterns across multiple time steps.
+In this paper, we propose using a set of filters to extract time-invariant temporal patterns, similar to transforming time series data into its “frequency domain”.
+Then we propose a novel attention mechanism to select relevant time series, and use its frequency domain information for multivariate forecasting.
+We apply the proposed model on several real-world tasks and achieve state-of-the-art performance in all of these with a single exception.
+Our source code is available at https://github.com/gantheory/TPA-LSTM.
 """

 abstract_short = """